AdguardTeam/AdGuardHome/HACKING.md

  #  *AdGuardHome* Developer Guidelines

-As of **2020-11-27**, this document is a work-in-progress, but should still be followed.
+As of **December 2020**, this document is partially a work-in-progress, but should still be followed.
 Some of the rules aren't enforced as thoroughly or remain broken in old code, but this is still the place to find out about what we **want** our code to look like.

 The rules are mostly sorted in the alphabetical order.